 It is a big national pride event where local groups compete for boasting rights.
 If you win both days it is a big deal for the group (in terms of pride and bragging rights).

-An annual festival held every February in the Exumas for yachtsmen.
+An annual festival is held every February in the Exumas for yachtsmen.

 This event held in George Town in April, in the Exumas, features boat races and lots of onshore activities.